AbacusPNG: A modest set of simulations of local-type primordial non-Gaussianity in the DESI era: Introduction

 Hydrodynamical simulations provide us with a full set of realistic galaxy properties, including galaxy colors, black hole mass, and stellar mass.
 Because they are very computationally expensive, the amount of volume that can be simulated is typically quite limited ($\lesssim$1${\rm Gpc}^3$).
 However, in recent years, the technique of `separate Universes' has been employed to understand the response of small-scale galaxy physics to long-wavelength fluctuations, rendering the volume limitation a lesser issue \citep[see e.g.,][]{2020JCAP...12..013B}.
 Nonetheless, relying on a single implementation of the physical model can also be problematic and bias our understanding of the relationship between local PNG and galaxy formation.
 On the other hand, $N$-body simulations typically have a much larger volume, but since they lack galaxy physics, one needs to use heuristic methods to paint galaxy properties on them.
 Luckily, recently there has been significant progress in developing high-fidelity models and applying them to large-volume $N$-body simulations \citep[e.g.,][]{2020MNRAS.493.5506H,2021MNRAS.502.3242X,2022MNRAS.510.3301Y,2023MNRAS.524.2489C}.

-In this work, we present a new set of $N$-body simulations run with the Abacus code \citep{2021MNRAS.508..575G} that incorporates local-type PNG, in conjunction with the latest galaxy-halo models applied in the analysis of current cosmological spectroscopic surveys \citep{2023arXiv230606314Y} to study the connection between scale-dependent bias, $b_\phi$, and the intrinsic properties of galaxies and halos.
-In particular, In Section~\ref{sec:valid} we validate the power spectrum and bispectrum against the one-loop perturbation theory (PT) prediction \citep{2022PhRvL.129b1301C} to ensure that the theoretical prediction matches the simulations on large scales.
+In this work, we present a new set of $N$-body simulations run with the Abacus code \citep{2021MNRAS.508..575G} that incorporates local-type PNG, in conjunction with the latest galaxy-halo models applied in the analysis of current cosmological spectroscopic surveys \citep{2023arXiv230606314Y} to study the connection between scale-dependent bias, $b_\phi$, and the intrinsic properties of galaxies and halos. \BH{Another relevant simulation suite that features PNG is the Quijote-PNG suite, which besides local-type incorporates two other types of PNG.
+While its box size is a bit more modest ($L_{\rm box} = 1 \ {\rm Gpc}/h$), the suite comprises $\sim$1000 boxes and has been used to study both the information content of the halo and the matter density field \citep{2023ApJ...943...64C,2023ApJ...943..178C}.} In Section~\ref{sec:valid} we validate the power spectrum and bispectrum against the one-loop perturbation theory (PT) prediction \citep{2022PhRvL.129b1301C} to ensure that the theoretical prediction matches the simulations on large scales.
 In Section~\ref{sec:halos}, we then study the response of $b_\phi$ to relevant halo properties for galaxy formation such as environment and concentration.
 Finally, in Section~\ref{sec:desi}, we characterize the value of $b_\phi$ for faithful representations of the large-scale experiment DESI and make simple Fisher forecasts for the prospects of detecting $\fnl$ through scale-dependent bias of the DESI galaxy tracers.
 We summarize our findings in Section~\ref{sec:conc}.